FOX MEADOW SCHOOL

 - Business number

 - Emergency number to call if you cannot be reached.
-If parents will be away from the home for an extended period of time, the classroom teacher should be notified who will be in charge of the children during their absence.
+If parents will be away from the home for an extended period of time, the classroom teacher should be notified about who will be in charge of the children during their absence.

 - Please inform school personnel, teacher, nurse, psychologist or principal of any changes in family pattern that may affect the student at school.
 Confidentiality is respected while support can be given to the child.